 Myasthenia gravis can affect anyone, regardless of age, gender, or ethnicity.
-However, it is more common in women younger than 40 years old and in men older than 60.
+However, it is more common in women younger than 40 years old and in men older than 60 years old.

 How is myasthenia gravis diagnosed?

-In addition to reviewing your medical history and conducting a physical examination, your doctor may use several tests to diagnose myasthenia gravis.
+In addition to reviewing your medical history and conducting a physical examination, your doctor may use several tests to diagnose myasthenia gravis, including:

-Usually, the first symptoms of myasthenia gravis involve eye problems.
-In some cases, the first symptoms involve face and throat muscles.
+Usually, the first symptoms of myasthenia gravis to appear involve eye problems.
+Sometimes, the first symptoms involve face and throat muscles.
 Muscle weakness can occur in your neck, arms, and legs, but it usually happens along with weakness in other parts of your body, such as your eyes, face, or throat.

 Specific symptoms of myasthenia gravis may include: